woocommerce/woocommerce/plugins/woocommerce-admin/client/components/table/README.md

 `TableSummary` can also be used alone, and will display the list of data passed in on a single line.

+`TablePlaceholder` behaves like `Table` but displays placeholder boxes instead of data.
+Can be used while loading.

 ## How to use:

 ```jsx